 Gold has been found in the Colorado River, but it is extremely fine and requires great care to recover it.
 A man could probably make his fortune from all the gold in this river, but each speck is so tiny that they are worth a fraction of a cent.
 It takes a lot of tiny specks of gold dust to amount to much money.

 In the northeast corner of the state, the Green River has produced fine placer gold below Flaming Gorge Reservoir.

 Several creeks draining the Henry Mountains in Southeastern Utah.

 The San Juan River in the southwest part of the state has fine placer deposits.

-Utah has an abundance of public land open for recreational prospecting.
+One great thing about Utah is that it has an abundance of public land that is still wide open for recreational prospecting.
 No permit is required for non-motorized methods such as panning, sluicing, or drywashing.
 Suction dredges are limited to 4” in diameter and have seasonal limitations as well.
 Contact the Utah Division of Water Rights for additional information.